red6/dmn-check/README.md

 ## Related work

 When we started to work on `dmn-check` we were not are of analysis tools for DMN files that suited our needs and worked in our Camunda flavored environment.
-Since then DMN became more popular and other tools started provide some analysis capabilities as well.
+Since then DMN became more popular, and other tools started to provide some analysis capabilities as well.
 If you want to know how
 `dmn-check` compares to other tools, you can read a comparision in [GCD](#GCD).

 ### A Tool for the Analysis of DMN Decision Tables